Cartheur-Research/M6809-exec09/README.md

 It is a requisite to have the following packages installed.

-`apt install make gcc autoconf automake autotools-dev libreadline-dev libtool`
+`apt install make gcc autoconf automake libreadline-dev libtool`

 The optional package `libreadline-dev` is very handy for debugging development post-install.